hxa7241/tadist-next/README.txt

 -----------

 A small command-line tool that does one of three things:
-* suggests a name for a file, from examined file data/metadata
+* prints metadata for an ebook, from file and internet query
-* renames a file, from examined file data/metadata
+* suggests a file name for an ebook, from file metadata and internet query
-* converts a string between 'name-form' and 'text-form'
+* renames an ebook file, from file metadata and internet query

 ... according to the TADIST format definition: http://www.hxa.name/notes/note-hxa7241-20141231T1101Z.html